View Source Luminous.Variable behaviour (luminous v1.3.2)

 Functions

-Defines a new variable and returns the struct does not
+Defines a new variable and returns a map.
+The following options can be passed

-Extract and returns the value from the descriptive variable value.
+Extract and return the value from the descriptive variable value.

 Find and return the variable with the specified id in the supplied variables.